OctopusDeploy/People/Data-Engineering/L2-Data-Engineer.md

 <details>
 <summary>Examples</summary>

-- The team assigned me work last cycle based on stakeholder needs and I completed this work diligently.
+- The team assigned me work based on stakeholder needs and I completed this work diligently.
 - A stakeholder issue was escalated to my team, which I investigated and fixed at the most suitable time based on my existing workload.

 </details>